tpbnick/docs/docs/py-lists.md

 del motorcycles[0]
 print(motorcycles)
 ```
-The `del` statement will remove the item at index `[0]` from the list `motorcycles`.
+The `#!py del` statement will remove the item at index `[0]` from the list `motorcycles`.
 If you were to run the above code you would get the following result:

 ```
 ['honda', 'yamaha', 'suzuki']
 ['yamaha', 'suzuki']
 ```
-#### Removing an Item using the `pop()` Method
+#### Removing an Item using the `#!py pop()` Method

 Sometimes you'll want to use the value of an item after you remove it from a list.
 For example, you might want to get the *x* and *y* position of an alien that was just shot down, so you can draw an explosion at that position.
 In a web application, you might want to remove a user from a list of active member and then add that user to a list of inactive members.

-The `pop()` method removes the last item in a list, but it lets you work with them after removing it.
+The `#!py pop()` method removes the last item in a list, but it lets you work with them after removing it.
 The term `pop` comes from thinking of a list as a stack of items and popping one item off the top of a stack.
 In this analogy, the top of a stack corresponds to the end of a list.

 Let's pop a motorcycle from a list of motorcycles: